salt-die/tat_cli/README.md

 # tat_cli
-A command-line tool to colorize terminal output with regex.
+A command-line tool to colorize terminal output with regex. `pip install tat-cli` to install.

 Each group in the regex will be colored independently. `tat-cli` supports nested groups and 24-bit colors.